kamaldeen91/qsp-modeling-with-python/README.md

 ```

 ### For multiple dose with delay simulation :pill: ... :pill: .. :pill:
-In addition to checking the effect of incomplete dose, pqsp can be used to check the effect of delay in drug dose
+In addition to checking the effect of incomplete dose, pqsp can be used to check the effect of ***delay in drug dose***
-num_dose = number of time to take, interval = time interval between drug intake

 ```Python
 mydelaymodel = MultipleDoseDelay(my_model, parameters, number_of_compartments=3, number_of_dose=4, interval=24,